medplum/medplum/packages/docs/docs/bots/unit-testing-bots.md

 - `medplum.graphql`
 - `medplum.executeBatch`
+- FHIR $ operations

 The Medplum team is working on bringing these features to parity as soon as possible.
-You can join our Github discussion [here](#)
+You can join our Github discussion [here](https://github.com/medplum/medplum/discussions/1218)

 :::